nickserv/purespec/README.md

 A declarative test framework for pure JavaScript.

 ## [Example](./src/example.js)
-This executable example is meant to showcase what purified tests will look like, and it also doubles as an integration test.
+This executable example is meant to showcase what PureSpec tests will look like, and it also doubles as an integration test.

 ## Status
 __Experimental.__ There is a unit test suite so it should be at least somewhat stable, but it may undergo frequent redesigns and API breakages.